aIokas/skins/README.md

 # Skins
-Repository containing the skins I use on osu!
+Repository containing the skins I use